The official blog of the Lung Institute.

 The objective was to see which children developed COPD as adults.
 At age 50, 197 of the surviving participants answered a detailed questionnaire and underwent lung function testing.
 COPD was identified in 28 of the participants and was found to be more common among males.
 There was a direct correlation between the severity of the asthma as a child and the incidence of COPD as an adult.

 COPD is a life-threatening illness that can’t be cured, but can be effectively treated.
 Early diagnosis and timely treatment are crucial to helping control symptoms of COPD.
-If you or a loved one has been diagnosed with COPD and is interested in stem cell therapy, then contact us at the Lung Institute or call (800) 729-3065 today.
+If you or a loved one has been diagnosed with COPD and is interested in cellular therapy, then contact us at the Lung Institute or call (800) 729-3065 today.